Gérald Passedat: Childhood and training course

 In 1985, he joined the kitchens of his father's restaurant Le Petit Nice.
 He then became the chef in 1987 when his father became the manager of the hotel restaurant.

 Cuisine

 As an enthusiast of underwater diving, the cuisine of Gérald Passedat is composed of a number of steps and is mostly made of fish.
 It is also influenced by the Provence and especially Marseille, for its different vegetables and herbs.

 Forgotten fishes

 His cuisine is Mediterranean, where he finds with the help of fishermen from Marseille, fishes that are often forgotten like the tub gurnard, the wrasse or the comber.
 These fishes, fished all around Marseille, come from different areas deep underwater.
 In many of his dishes, the fish succeed to crustaceans and is conceived in a broth or a carcass emulsion, without adding fat.

 Desserts

-His desserts are made to impress as much in the visual than in the taste.
-He and his pastry chef create desserts with chocolate, liquorice and all kinds of fruits.
+His desserts are designed to be as visually striking as they are flavourful.
+Working with his pastry chef, he creates desserts with chocolate, liquorice and a variety of fruits.